 Insulin Resistance, obesity, and Polycystic Ovarian Syndrome are causative factors behind infertility, which the Insulite PCOS System can help.
 It is specifically designed to help lower your testosterone levels and reduce weight gain by responding to the symptoms of PCOS in combination with a balanced, nutritious diet, regular exercise, and targeted Nutritional Supplements.
 By decreasing testosterone, it is possible for you to reduce ovarian cysts and help re-establish the delicate balance of your hormones, thereby enhancing the likelihood of ovulation, without which the chance of becoming pregnant is minimal.

-Insulite Labs is widely recognized as the leader in providing a safe, effective approach to PCOS and restoring the possibility of pregnancy.
-Please explore our website to learn more about PCOS, Insulin Resistance, and how the five elements of the Insulite PCOS System might work for you.
+Insulite Health is widely recognized as the leader in providing a safe, effective approach to PCOS and restoring the possibility of pregnancy.
+Please explore our website to learn more about PCOS, Insulin Resistance, and how the Insulite PCOS 5-Element System might work for you.

 - Saleh AM, Khalil HS.
 Review of non-surgical and surgical treatment and the role of insulin-sensitizing agents in the management of infertile women with polycystic ovarian syndrome.
 Acta Obstet Gynecol Scand.
 2004 Jul;83(7):614-621.

 - “Evidence-based lifestyle and pharmacological management of infertility in women with polycystic ovary syndrome.”
 School of Women’s & Children’s Health, Division of Obstetrics & Gynaecology, University of New South Wales, Australia, May 2012 http://www.ncbi.nlm.nih.gov/pubmed/22554175